ivandokov/cert-manager/readme.md

 ```

 ### Server configuration
 The script does not provide server configuration out-of-the-box because this is not its purpose.
 You can get some basic configuration for nginx and Apache by running the command below.
+If you do not want to manage the web server take a look at my [site](https://github.com/ivandokov/site) tool.
 ```bash
 cert-manager serverconfig
 ```